sspenc12/MIS-64018/README.md

 Assignment 6:

 The goal of this assignment was to become more familiar with Data Envelopment Analysis (DEA) and goal programming.
 The DEA problem focused on solving a problem with two inputs and outputs via DEA and all the different assumptions (FDH, CRS, VRS, IRS, DRS, and FRH/ADD.
 Lastly, it involved returning the lambda and peer values for each method and comparing the results between each method.
 The goal programming problem involved defining an objective function for a company that is impacted by different weights for exceeding or underachieving target goals.
 The output of the formulated linear programming model was reviewed to make business sense of the output.

+Assignment 7:

+The goal of this assignment was to choose a problem in a particular industry and apply linear programming to outline a solution.
+The milk industry was chosen for this project.
+Specifically, the change in inventory stocking levels for different types of cow milk and plant-based milks.
+There is a consistent decrease in cow's milk demanda and increase in plant-based milk demand.
+Therefore, retailers, distributors, and farmers need to realize the impact on their stocking levels and supply levels to avoid overproducing and wasting milk.